Dacili/NgRx/README.md

 ```
 ng generate action state/actions/Medii
 ```
-It will generate the code for needed action for you.
+It will generate the code for new action.

 Organization of the files for ngrx: